-Social Security recipients who also qualify for Supplemental Security Income (SSI) benefits will see an increase in the maximum Federal SSI payment amounts in 2023, based on the 8.7% COLA.
-For individuals, the standard rises to $914 a month from $841 in 2022.
-For couples, the payment rises to $1,371 a month in 2023 from $1,261 in 2022.
+Social Security recipients who also qualify for Supplemental Security Income (SSI) benefits have seen an increase in the maximum Federal SSI payment amounts in 2023, based on the 8.7% COLA.
+For individuals, the standard rose to $914 a month from $841 in 2022.
+For couples, the payment rose to $1,371 a month in 2023 from $1,261 in 2022.

 Rise in Max Benefits for Workers Retiring at Full Retirement Age

-Americans who retire at full retirement age — either 66 or 67, depending on when you were born — will see a bump in their maximum benefits this year.
-The maximum will rise to $3,627 a month in 2023 from $3,345 a month in 2022.
+Americans who retire at full retirement age — either 66 or 67, depending on when you were born — saw a bump in their maximum benefits this year.
+The maximum rose to $3,627 a month in 2023 from $3,345 a month in 2022.

 Maximum Taxable Earnings Will Increase for Those Still Working

 Anyone who has ever received a paycheck knows that part of that check is withheld to pay Social Security taxes.
 There is a limit on the amount of your annual earnings that can be taxed by Social Security, called the maximum taxable earnings.
 That limit rose to $160,200 in 2023 from $147,000 in 2022.

 Change to Earnings Test Exempt Amounts

 Social Security withholds benefits if your earnings exceed a certain level and if you are under the full retirement age (FRA).
 This is called the retirement earnings test exempt amount.
 According to the SSA, one of two different exempt amounts apply — a lower amount in years before the year you reach FRA and a higher amount in the year you reach FRA.